Finneran Pavilion: History

 The facility was originally known as John Eleuthère du Pont Pavilion, as it was funded in part by John Eleuthère du Pont, a member of the wealthy and influential Du Pont family.
 In 1997, the du Pont name was removed from the facility, with the family's tacit permission, after John was convicted of the murder of Olympic wrestling gold medalist Dave Schultz.
 From 1997 to 2017, it was simply The Pavilion before its current name was adopted as 1963 graduate William B. Finneran made a $22.6 million donation to the school in April 2016 to help with its current improvements.

 Renovation

 In 2016 it was announced the Pavilion would undergo a $65 million renovation to improve the aging facility.
 At the end of the 2016–17 academic year, the facility closed to begin on the renovations.
-During the renovations, Villanova's men's team played the 2017–18 season at Wells Fargo Center, while the women's team used Jake Nevin Field House.
+During the renovations, Villanova's men's team played the 2017–18 season at the Wells Fargo Center, while the women's team used Jake Nevin Field House.
 The renamed William B. Finneran Pavilion reopened in October 2018 with new concession stands, "enhanced audio-visual capabilities", new seating, along with a new entrance.
 The renovation also included the Court One Club which features the court from the 2016 National Championship Game.
 Another part of the renovation included reducing the student section on the south end and adding student seating to the baseline of the north end.
 The first game played in the renovated Finneran Pavilion was a 100–77 victory over Morgan State.